Accelerated flight training Private Pilot Program - how to be as ready as possible

 A simple notebook is a very powerful tool.
 Use it to write down notes during ground school, record key points from lessons, or prepare questions for your instructor.
 Pilots are always learning, and writing things down helps you remember.

-Having these three items ready shows that you are serious and organized about your training.
+Having these three items ready shows everyone involved that you are serious and organized about your training.

 3. Review the Curriculum